Avstn1/chitlins/README.md

-# Chitlins
+# Marketplace Scraper Tool

-Right now the project is in progress while layth learns code and austin teaches lol.
+This is an automated tool meant for scraping deals and marketplace items on online marketplaces.